Xilinx/inference-server/CONTRIBUTING.rst

 Contributing
 ============

-Xilinx Inference Server is in active development and many things need to be done so thanks for helping!
+AMD Inference Server is in active development and many things need to be done so thanks for helping!
 You can contribute in a variety of ways.

 Ways to Contribute